If you’re shopping for broadband deals and doing your research, you may have encountered the term 'LLU'.

-It’s a rather clumsy name for the mechanism that allows other ISPs to resell BT Openreach network access as their own brand.
+It’s a rather clumsy name for the mechanism that allows other ISPs or internet service providers to resell BT Openreach network access as their own broadband connections.

-Before unbundling, BT was the only provider with the network capable of offering broadband access to the majority of properties within the UK.
-It was the monopoly and was blamed for stifling competition, innovation and development of internet access and technology.
-If there was no competition, there was no real reason for BT to make their network better, more reliable or faster and the UK would be left behind.
+Before unbundling, BT was the only provider with the network capable of offering telecommunications access to the majority of properties within the UK.
+It had the monopoly, so was blamed for stifling competition, innovation, and development of internet access and technology.
+Without competition, there wasn’t any real reason for BT to improve their telecoms and broadband network, or make it more reliable or faster.
+So, the UK could have been left behind.

 The result of local loop unbundling was that competition entered the market.
-BT had competitors for broadband and also large wholesale customers who demanded reliability, connectivity and speed.
+BT had competitors for broadband and also large wholesale customers who demanded reliability, connectivity, and speed.
 All things Ofcom wanted to encourage.

 What do we mean by a local loop?

-The local loop is the technical term for the last mile of the provider network.
-That last mile includes your local telephone exchange, the lines to the green street cabinets and the connection between your property and that street cabinet.
+The local loop is the technical term for the "last mile" of the provider network.
+That last mile includes your local telephone exchange, the phone lines to the green street cabinets, and the connection between your property and the street cabinet.